jennifertrin/OnboardNFTAlgorand/README.md

 With less NFT adoption compared to other chains, the Algorand NFT ecosystem is in need of promotion that sparks greater engagement.
 As of January 2023, Algorand had 16.84 million active wallets but only 14,650 wallets have bought NFTs and 8,1653 wallets have created NFTs..
 More than two million NFTs are minted on Algorand, generating a total of  437,132 individual sales worth 49 million ALGO (at a $0.25 USD per ALGO price, worth $12 million USD)  [1].
 Despite the significant numbers, similar-sized or even smaller chains are experiencing greater NFT adoption.
 Binance Smart Chain has a similar amount of active wallets at 16.9 active wallets but has 71x more NFTs minted (total of 142 million) and 27x NFT market cap (1.07 million BNB or $331 million) [2].
 Cronos Chain (formerly Crypto.com) also has around two million NFTs minted but with only 113 thousand active wallets and a higher market cap at 314 million CRO or $25 million USD [3].

-NFT Cloud aims to change this as a marketplace that enables discovery and community bonding.
+NFT Space aims to change this as a marketplace that enables discovery and community bonding.
 This marketing strategy envisions the “super user” artists and collectors and “super” dapps superfueling the adoption and engagement of Algorand NFTs.
-Using NFT Cloud to discover, create, and build community, an artist, collector, community, and partner dapp can be everything and anything.
+Using NFT Space to discover, create, and build community, an artist, collector, community, and partner dapp can be everything and anything.

 # Goals
-- Increase the number of wallets connected to NFT Cloud by at least 75 percent
+- Increase the number of wallets connected to NFT Space by at least 75 percent
 - Increase the number of NFTs liked and followed by 100 percent

 The wider Algorand ecosystem should also benefit: